40-Pin Extension

 Step 1: Create test script

-Click to expand/collapse complete code
+Click to expand/collapse the full code

 import serial